Melchior Lengyel: Biography

 After World War I, Lengyel went to the United States for a longer stay and published his experiences in 1922 in a book Amerikai napló (American Journal).
 In the 1920s, he was active in the film industry.
 For some time, he was story editor at May-Film in Berlin.
 In 1929/30, he was co-director of a Budapest theatre.
 In 1931, he was sent by the Hungarian newspaper Pesti Napló (Pest Journal) to London as its reporter.
 The story of his Utopian novel A boldog város (The Happy City) came out in 1931; it was set in an American city that lay in the depths of a chasm created by the great Californian earthquake.

-He moved to Hollywood, California in 1937 and became a screenwriter.
-Several of his stories were the basis of screenplays for films by Ernst Lubitsch which became worldwide successes, such as Ninotchka (1939), for which he was nominated for the Academy Award for Best Writing, Original Story; To Be or Not to Be (1942), and the 1937 film Angel, starring Marlene Dietrich.
+Lengyel moved to Hollywood, California in 1937 and became a screenwriter.
+Several of his stories were the basis of screenplays for films by Ernst Lubitsch which became worldwide successes such as Ninotchka (1939), for which he was nominated for the Academy Award for Best Writing, Original Story, To Be or Not to Be (1942) and the 1937 film Angel, starring Marlene Dietrich.

-Lengyel returned to Europe in 1960 and settled in Italy.
+In 1960, Lengyel returned to Europe and settled in Italy.
 In 1963, he received the Great Award of Rome for his literary works.

-After the Hungarian Revolution of 1956, Lengyel often visited his home country and returned to live in Budapest in 1974.
-He died there shortly afterwards at the age of 94.
+Following the Hungarian Revolution of 1956, Lengyel often visited his home country and in 1974, he returned to live in Budapest, where he died shortly afterward at the age of 94.

-The city library of Balmazújváros, his native town, was named after him in 2004.
+The public library of his native town of Balmazújváros, was named after him in 2004.
 A complete list of Lengyel's works as well as the articles and references about him and his publications were compiled by one of the librarians on this occasion.